seandevs/robot_contract/README.md

 ```

 ### BotMarket Contract
 This is the contract for listing ERC1155 accessories to be purchased by users.
+Below are some example functions.

 Instantiate contract in the console.
 ```